isubasinghe/pipekit/starting-with-argo.md

 #### Ubuntu

 ##### Uninstall old versions
-If you already have an old version of docker, you may first uninstall that.
+If you already have an old version of Docker, you may first uninstall that.
 This can be fairly easily achieved through running:
 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```